-During the annual service planning process, the Support Coordinator will conduct a review for LOC by identifying, through conversation and observation, if there has been any noted change in the individual's functional level that warrants a change in supports.
+During the annual service planning process, the Support Coordinator will conduct a review for LOC by identifying, through conversation with planning team members, observation, and review of the NJ CAT, if there has been any noted change in the individual's functional level that warrants a change in supports.
 Results of this review are indicated in iRecord.

-5.1.3 CCW Waiting List
+5.1.3 CCP Waiting List

-DDD maintains a CCW Waiting List.
+The Division maintains a CCP Waiting List.
 In accordance with N.J.A.C.
-10:46C, individuals are eligible to apply for enrollment onto the CCW when they are reached on the waiting list.
+10:46C, individuals are eligible to apply for enrollment onto the CCP when they are reached on the waiting list.
 When an individual is reached, the Division will notify the individual or his or her guardian in writing.
-The Division will then contact the individual or guardian to discuss services based upon the individual's assessed needs.
-Individuals may also access the CCW when they are in need of CCW services due to emergent circumstances.
-To be enrolled on the CCW, individuals must meet the level of care for the CCW.
+The Division will then contact the individual or guardian to discuss services and program eligibility based upon the individual's assessed needs.
+Individuals may also access the CCP when they are in need of CCP services due to emergent circumstances.
+To be enrolled on the CCP, individuals must meet the level of care for the CCP.
+The process for review of emergent circumstance and subsequent level of care can be initiated by the Support Coordinator alerting their assigned Division Mentor.

-5.2 Individual Enrollment onto the CCW
+5.2 Individual Enrollment onto the CCP

-The following steps will be taken to enroll an individual who meets CCW eligibility criteria as described in Section 5.1 onto the CCW:
+The following steps will be taken to enroll an individual who meets CCP eligibility criteria as described in Section 5.1 onto the CCP:

-- The individual will go through the intake and eligibility determination process (outlined in Sections 3.2 and 3.3) and be assigned a budget amount based on the assessed level of need found through completion of the NJ Comprehensive Assessment Tool (NJ CAT) if the most recent completion of the NJ CAT was done more than 2 years prior to enrollment into the CCW, a reassessment may be conducted; - The individual will submit the Support Coordination Agency Selection Form accessed on the Support Coordination page http://www.nj.gov/humanservices/ddd/services/support_coordination.html the Division's website; or through contacting the Division Regional Community Services Office; - The individual will be assigned a Support Coordination Agency through the process described in Section 6.1.2: - The Support Coordinator will ensure that the individual has access to or a copy of the CCW Policy Manual and will explain the Participant Enrollment Agreement and obtain a signed copy from the individual/guardian;

-- The Support Coordinator obtains the signed Participant Enrollment Agreement; the Support Coordinator will follow procedures described in this manual to assist the individual in accessing services. - DDD staff will submit the following completed forms to the CCW Unit - o Notice of Expected Admission to Waiver Services - o Clinical Determination that CCW Level of Care is met - o Freedom of Choice Form between institutional and community services
+- The individual will go through the intake and eligibility determination process (outlined in Sections 3.2 and 3.3) and be assigned a budget amount based on the assessed level of need found through completion of the NJ Comprehensive Assessment Tool (NJ CAT) if the most recent completion of the NJ CAT was done more than 2 years prior to enrollment into the CCP, a reassessment may be conducted; - The individual will submit the Support Coordination Agency Selection Form.
+This can be accessed on the Support Coordination page on the Division's website (https://nj.gov/humanservices/ddd/individuals/community/care/) or by contacting one of the Division's Regional Community Services Office; - The individual will be assigned a Support Coordination Agency through the process described in Section 6.1.2; - The Support Coordinator will ensure that the individual has access to or a copy of the CCP Policy Manual and will explain the Participant Enrollment Agreement and obtain a signed copy from the individual/guardian; - The Support Coordinator obtains the signed Participant Enrollment Agreement; the Support Coordinator will follow procedures described in this manual to assist the individual in accessing services. - Division staff will submit the following completed forms to the CCP Unit: - Notice of Expected Admission to Waiver Services; - o Clinical Determination that CCP Level of Care is met. - o Freedom of Choice Form between institutional and community services.